Now showing items 31-38 of 38

 A Grand Challenge for Linguistics: Scaling Up and Integrating Models

 The preeminent grand challenge facing the field of linguistics is the integration of theories and analyses from different levels of linguistic structure and aspects of language use to develop comprehensive models of language. ...

 We describe an abstract model for the traditional linguistic wordlist and provide an instantiation of the model in RDF/XML intended to be usable both for linguistic research and machine applications.

-(University of Hawaii Press, 2014)
+(University of Hawai'i Press, 2012)